Gizra/drupal-starter/README.md

     cp .ddev/config.local.yaml.example .ddev/config.local.yaml
     ddev restart

+**NOTE:** Once the Drupal installation is complete you can use `ddev login` to log in to the site as user 1 using your default browser.

 ### Troubleshooting

 If you had a previous installation of this repo, and have an error similar to `composer [install] failed, composer command failed: failed to load any docker-compose.*y*l files in /XXX/multi-repo/.ddev: err=<nil>. stderr=`